MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/configure-connector.md

 * Only string properties can be marked searchable.

 > [!Note]
 > After you create a connection, you **can't** modify the schema.
-To do that, you need to delete your connection and re-create a new one.
+To do that, you need to delete your connection and create a new one.

 ###  Manage search permissions
 Access Control Lists (ACLs) determine which users in your organization can access each item of data.
 The file share connector supports only ACLs that can be mapped to [Azure Active Directory (Azure AD)](https://docs.microsoft.com/en-us/azure/active-directory/).
 All the other connectors support search permissions that are visible to all users.